 Click here to learn how effective spermicides are as a contraceptive and how they prevent pregnancy

-With the typical use of spermicides alone, 28 out of 100, or 28%, of women experience an unwanted pregnancy within the first year of use.
-It's important to note that spermicides do not protect against sexually transmitted diseases, also known as STDs or STIs.
+One disadvantage of spermicides is that they have a higher risk of unplanned pregnancy than other types of contraceptives.
+With spermicides alone, up to 21% of people may experience an unplanned pregnancy within the first year of use.
+It's also important to note that spermicides do not protect against sexually transmitted infections, or STIs.

-Spermicide used alone is among the least effective methods of birth control available.
-It is recommended that spermicides be used in conjunction with a barrier method of contraception such as condoms or cervical caps.
-There are even condoms made with spermicide added as additional support to prevent unwanted pregnancy.
+Spermicide alone isn’t typically recommended as contraception.
+It’s more effective if spermicides are used in conjunction with a barrier method of contraception such as a condom or cervical cap.
+There are even condoms that have spermicide added as additional support to prevent unplanned pregnancy.

 It's important that you should always read the instructions on the proper use of your spermicide of choice as different types of spermicides require different steps and timings.